gumlet/magento-image/README.md

    ```

 ## Usage
 No manual configuration required.
-All product and media images will automatically have a `w` parameter appended.
+All product and media images will automatically be optimized using Gumlet CDN.

 ## Configuration
 - Width is determined from the theme's `view.xml` or block context.